thesauravshukla/dyota/README.md

 - Iterates through each document and checks if any field matches the query, assigning a priority based on the match type.
 - Returns a sorted list of matching document IDs based on their priority.

+## CategoryHeader

+### Overview

+The `CategoryHeader` class is a stateless widget that displays a header for the categories section of the application.

+### Features

+- **Static Header**: Displays a fixed title "Categories" to indicate the section for category listings.
+- **Custom Styling**: Utilizes a specific font family, size, weight, and color.

+### Methods

+#### `@override Widget build(BuildContext context)`

+- Constructs the UI for the `CategoryHeader`.
+- Uses padding to create space around the text.

+## ProductGrid

+### Overview

+The `ProductGrid` class is a stateless widget that displays a grid of products based on a list of document IDs.
+It utilizes a `GridView` to present the products.

+### Features

+- **Dynamic Product Display**: Renders a grid of products using the provided document IDs.
+- **Logging**: Implements logging to track the building process of the grid and individual product items.

+### Constructor

+- **Parameters**:
+  - `documentIds`: A list of strings representing the document IDs of the products to be displayed.

+### Methods

+#### `@override Widget build(BuildContext context)`

+- Constructs the UI for the `ProductGrid`.
+- Logs the number of items being built for the grid.
+- Utilizes a `GridView.builder` to create a grid layout with:
+  - **Non-scrollable**: The grid is set to not scroll, allowing it to fit within its parent widget.
+  - **Dynamic Item Count**: The number of items displayed is based on the length of the `documentIds` list.
+  - **Grid Delegate**: Configures the grid to have a fixed number of columns (2) and specified spacing between items.
+  - **Item Builder**: For each item, it logs the document ID being processed and returns a `ProductListItem` widget wrapped in padding for spacing.

+## CategoryItem

+### Overview

+The `CategoryItem` class is a stateless widget that represents an individual category item in the application.
+It fetches category data from Firestore and displays the category image and name.
+When tapped, it navigates to the corresponding category page.

+### Features

+- **Dynamic Data Fetching**: Retrieves category names, image file names, and document IDs from Firestore.
+- **Image Handling**: Fetches the download URL for category images stored in Firebase Storage.
+- **User Interaction**: Allows users to tap on a category item to navigate to the respective category page.

+### Constructor

+- **Parameters**:
+  - `index`: An integer representing the index of the category item, used to access specific category data.

+### Methods

+#### `Future<String> getImageUrl(String imageName)`

+- Fetches the download URL for a category image from Firebase Storage.
+- Returns the URL as a string.

+#### `Future<List<Map<String, String>>> getCategoryData()`

+- Fetches category data from Firestore, including category names, image file names, and document IDs.
+- Returns a list of maps containing the category data.

+#### `@override Widget build(BuildContext context)`

+- Constructs the UI for the `CategoryItem`.
+- Utilizes a `FutureBuilder` to manage asynchronous data fetching for category data.
+- Handles various states of the data fetching process:
+  - Displays nothing while waiting for data.
+  - Throws an exception if an error occurs during data fetching.
+  - Logs a warning and displays nothing if no data is found.
+- If data is available, it fetches the image URL using another `FutureBuilder`:
+  - Displays a loading indicator while fetching the image.
+  - Throws an exception if an error occurs while fetching the image.
+  - Logs a warning if no image is found.
+- If the image URL is successfully retrieved, it displays the image and category name in a column layout:
+  - The image is wrapped in a `GestureDetector` to handle taps, navigating to the `CategoryPage` with the corresponding document ID.
+  - Includes spacing between the image and text for better visual separation.

+## CategoryPage

+### Overview

+The `CategoryPage` class is a stateful widget that displays a specific category of items within the application.
+It allows users to view subcategories, sort items, and select categories to filter the displayed items.
+The page fetches data from Firestore and updates the UI based on user interactions.

+### Features

+- **Dynamic Data Fetching**: Retrieves category data, including subcategories and items, from Firestore.
+- **Sorting Options**: Provides users with the ability to sort items by price in ascending or descending order.
+- **User Interaction**: Allows users to select categories and view items based on their selections.

+### Constructor

+- **Parameters**:
+  - `categoryDocumentId`: A string representing the document ID of the category to be displayed.

+## State Management

+#### `_CategoryPageState`

+- **Attributes**:
+  - `isGridView`: A boolean indicating whether the items should be displayed in a grid view.
+  - `selectedCategories`: A list of strings representing the categories selected by the user.
+  - `selectedSortOption`: A string representing the currently selected sorting option.
+  - `categoryName`: A string for the name of the category.
+  - `subCategories`: A list of strings for the subcategories under the main category.
+  - `itemDocumentIds`: A list of strings for the document IDs of the items to be displayed.
+  - `isLoading`: A boolean indicating whether data is currently being loaded.

+#### `initState()`

+- Initializes the state and fetches category data when the widget is first created.
+- Logs the initialization process and handles any errors that occur during data fetching.

+#### `_selectCategory(String category)`

+- Updates the selected categories based on user interaction.
+- Fetches items again after updating the selected categories.

+#### `_showSortOptions(BuildContext context)`

+- Displays a modal bottom sheet with sorting options for the user to select.

+#### `_buildSortOptions(BuildContext context)`

+- Constructs a list of sorting options for the modal bottom sheet.

+#### `_buildSortOption(BuildContext context, String option)`

+- Creates a list tile for each sorting option, allowing the user to select it and fetch items accordingly.

+#### `_fetchCategoryData()`

+- Asynchronously fetches category data from Firestore, including the category name and subcategories.
+- Updates the state with the fetched data and logs the success or failure of the operation.

+#### `_fetchItems({String sortOption = 'Sort'})`

+- Asynchronously fetches item document IDs based on the selected categories and category name.
+- Sorts the items based on the selected sorting option and updates the state with the sorted item IDs.

+#### `@override Widget build(BuildContext context)`

+- Constructs the UI for the `CategoryPage`.
+- Displays a loading indicator while data is being fetched.
+- Contains a `Scaffold` with:
+  - A custom app bar displaying the category name.
+  - A scrollable column containing:
+    - A list of subcategories.
+    - A sort button to trigger sorting options.
+    - A grid view of items or a loading indicator based on the loading state.

+#### `Widget buildGridView()`

+- Constructs a grid view to display the items based on the fetched document IDs.
+- Returns an empty text widget if there are no items to display.